 On this view, grounding claims consist of this sentential operator flanked by two sentences: in this case ‘{Socrates} exists’, and ‘Socrates exists’.
 To distinguish the special use of ‘because’ for grounding claims from other uses (such as those indicating causal dependence) we will use italics.

-In what follows we show that given a standard predicate-fact view about grounding, truths about what grounds what are not hyperintensional (assuming that a sufficiently fine-grained account of facts is adopted; see section 2).
+In what follows we show that, given a standard predicate-fact view about grounding, truths about what grounds what are not hyperintensional (assuming that a sufficiently fine-grained account of facts is adopted; see section 2).
 That is not the case if one adopts a non-standard predicate-fact view of the kind developed by Jenkins (2011).
 Nor it is true if truths about what grounds what are properly expressed in terms of a pair of sentences flanking a sentential operator.
 In sum, grounding is only hyperintensional if one endorses either the sentential operator view or the non-standard predicate-fact view.
 Let us see why this is so.

-Let us first turn to consider the predicate-fact view.
+Let us first consider the predicate-fact view.
 According to by far the most common version of this view, grounding is an irreflexive and asymmetric relation.
 This is the standard predicate-fact view of grounding.
 Given the standard predicate-fact view, it is a simple matter to show why, given a sufficiently fine-grained account of facts, sentences expressing truths about grounding will not contain hyperintensional positions.
 On that view, pure grounding claims express truths (or falsities) about grounding relations between facts, and nothing more.
 Thus, a sentence of the form ‘[X] grounds [Y]’ will be true if and only if the fact picked out by the name ‘[X]’ grounds the fact picked out by the name ‘[Y]’.
 Substituting either ‘[X]’ or ‘[Y]’ for an intensionally equivalent term cannot change the truth-value of the sentence.
 This is because the only expressions which are intensionally equivalent to a name of a fact are other names for the same fact.
 And substituting one name for another cannot change what the sentence says about the world.
 For example, if the sentence, ‘[A] grounds [B]’ is true, and if ‘[C]’ refers to the same fact as ‘[A]’, then the sentence ‘[C] grounds [B]’ is also true, because both sentences have the same truth-conditions.
 Both sentences are true if and only if the fact picked out by ‘[A]’ and by ‘[C]’ grounds the fact picked out by ‘[B]’.

-As alluded to earlier, however, Jenkins (2011) has recently defended a non-standard predicate-fact view according to which grounding, even viewed as a relation between facts, is hyperintensional.
+As alluded to earlier, however, Jenkins (2011) has recently put forward a non-standard predicate-fact view according to which grounding, even viewed as a relation between facts, is hyperintensional.
 Such cases arise because, unlike standard views of grounding, Jenkins’ view countenances reflexive instances of grounding.
 Suppose, as Jenkins does, that the fact that there is some brain state, B (call this fact ‘[B]’) grounds the fact that there is mental state M (call that fact ‘[M]’).
 Then ‘[B] grounds [M]’ is true.
 Suppose, further, that the mind-brain identity theory is true, so that ‘[B]’ and ‘[M]’ are names for one and the same fact.
 Then these are intensionally equivalent expressions.
 Yet we cannot (so argues Jenkins) substitute one for the other because ‘[B] grounds [B]’ and ‘[M] grounds [M]’ are both false due to what Jenkins calls ‘quasi-irreflexivity’.
 If grounding is not irreflexive, but is quasi-irreflexive in this way, then sentences expressing reflexive grounding claims will have hyperintensional positions.
 That’s because the sentences expressing reflexive grounding claims can only be true if hyperintensionally distinct (yet intensionally equivalent) names for the same fact appear on either side of ‘grounds’.